Healthy Recipes Blog

 The steamed broccoli is ready in the steamer basket.

+While the broccoli is steaming, combine the lemon juice, olive oil, salt, pepper, and garlic powder.
 Place the broccoli in a bowl.
 Pour the dressing on top and gently mix.
 Serve immediately.

 Pouring the dressing on the broccoli.

-Expert Tips
+Recipe Tips

 Timing Your Meal

-It's tempting to keep the broccoli warm by keeping it in the steaming basket, covered.
+Timing this dish as part of a complete meal can be challenging.
+Sometimes the broccoli is ready, but the rest of the meal isn't.
+It's tempting to keep the broccoli warm in the steaming basket, covered.
 But that's a mistake.
 It's better to enjoy crisp broccoli at room temperature than to suffer through mushy, limp, warm broccoli!

-So, as soon as the broccoli is ready, remove it onto a platter.
+So, as soon as the broccoli is ready, remove it to a platter.
 Dress it with the olive oil-lemon dressing, loosely cover it with foil, and serve it when the rest of the meal is ready.

 Broccoli Bunches vs Crowns